My Personal Rexx Journey

 Rexx somehow manages a miracle.
 It's easy to write and easy to maintain.
 Yet it's still as versatile and powerful as you need for nearly any application.
 Its extensible design is one reason.
 Just add a function library, code a line in your script to access it, and voilà!
 The power is yours, yet the syntax remains simple, and the code remains easy to read and maintain.

 Rexx came along at a time in history when processing was migrating from batch to interactive.
 With the rise of teleprocessing systems like TSO and CMS, the mainframe world -- predominate at the time -- badly needly a "scripting" or glue language to tie it all together.
 Plus, the tool had to easily issue system commands and even function as a macro language.

 Mike Cowlishaw, at IBM in the UK, came up with the solution: Rexx.
 Easy as BASIC, but standardized everywhere -- and with unlimited power.
+Rexx is generally considered the world's first general-purpose scripting language.
+And, amazingly, it's still one of the best.
 No surprise that Mr. Cowlishaw is an IBM Fellow, a Fellow of the Royal Academy of Engineering, and the recipient of so many other honors.
 (And Rexx is just one of his many career accomplishments!)
-Mr. Cowlishaw invented what is widely considered the world's first general-purpose scripting language in Rexx.

-Rexx combines power with ease of use so effectively that it quickly spread to every platform you can imagine.
-Today it runs everywhere.
+Rexx combines power with ease of use so effectively that it quickly spread to every platform imaginable.
+It runs everywhere.
 And as this website shows, you can download open source Rexx, its tools, tutorials, documentation, and everything else you'll ever need -- for free.

 To me, Rexx has a certain sort of beauty.
 Yes, you can write crappy, obscure Rexx code, just as you can with any programming language.
 But you almost have to try to do it.
 For the great majority, Rexx is easy to work with, powerful, and easy to maintain... and most important of all, it's fun!